Tenzro Network: The Operating System for the AI Economy

 Model providers register their offerings in an on-chain registry with metadata: model name, version, category (LLM, ImageGen, Speech, Embedding, Custom), modality (Text, Image, Audio, Multimodal), price per token, minimum stake requirement, TEE requirement, supported formats, max context length, and parameter count.

 Users (humans or agents) discover models through a unified interface—CLI, desktop app, or SDK—similar to ChatGPT or Claude.
-The network routes inference requests to providers based on configurable strategies: lowest price, lowest latency, highest reputation, random, or weighted combinations.
+The open marketplace supports 40+ models and growing, spanning model families like Gemma, Qwen, Phi, and Mistral.
+The Rust and TypeScript SDKs provide comprehensive coverage across wallet management, identity operations, model discovery, inference, payments, staking, governance, agent lifecycle, provider management, and cross-chain bridging.
+The network exposes 233+ RPC methods across 12 namespaces, 9+ MCP servers with 130+ tools, and 23 A2A skills.
+Inference requests are routed to providers based on configurable strategies: lowest price, lowest latency, highest reputation, random, or weighted combinations.
 Providers execute the model and return results, optionally accompanied by zero-knowledge proofs or TEE attestations for verifiable inference.

 Billing operates on a per-token basis using micropayment channels: users open channels with providers by depositing TNZO, providers deduct fractional amounts for each token generated, and either party can close the channel to settle the final balance on-chain.
 The network collects a 0.5% commission on all inference payments.